 Every company wants its web presence to thrive, regardless of its scale of operations.
 You might consider resorting to any means necessary to reach out to every potential client that you can.
 However, black hat Search Engine Optimization strategies like spamdexing only give short-term benefits at best.
-They may even drive away potential customers that recognize what you’re doing.
+They may even drive away potential customers who recognize what you’re doing.
 So, let us go over how to ditch SEO and do ethical PEO instead.

-Before we get started, let me explain what black-hat SEO is, its mirror white-hat SEO, and conversion rates.
+Before we get started, let me explain what black-hat SEO is, its mirror, white-hat SEO, and conversion rates.
 Then we’ll cover PEO and how to implement it.

 The short version; black hat SEO is using underhanded means to artificially climb rankings.

 Google and other search engines want to provide results with meaningful content, rather than spammy garbage.
 If the front page of results was always full of content-mill sites that are nothing but random keywords and irrelevant links pointing back and forth, would you continue using Google?
 I know I wouldn’t.